👉 Capacity available in OT, Physio, EP, and Speech Path for Aged Care & NDIS clients

 Sourcing Assistive Technology (AT)

-Providers can assist the older persons to source AT-HM through the:
+Providers can assist the participants to source AT-HM through the:

 1. purchase of AT